 Dutch still life and culinary paintings using classical technique, by London-based artist Tanja Möderscheim

 Tanja Möderscheim is a Dutch painter based in London.
-She paints culinary and still life paintings using techniques common in 17th-Century Holland.
+She paints still life paintings using classical technique and style.
 Her close attention to detail and anatomy in her Dutch still life paintings, driven by her background in science, is a nod to the renewed interest in taxonomy during the Dutch Golden Age.

-Key exhibitions include the Mall Galleries, London (RBA, SWA) and Affordable Art Fair.
-Some of her work is represented by Otomys Galleries and Aubergine Art Gallery.
-Tanja also teaches privately.
+Key exhibitions include the Mall Galleries, London (RBA, SWA) and Affordable Art Fair (Otomys Gallery).
+Her work is also shown by Aubergine Art Gallery.

 For upcoming exhibitions please scroll down or visit the exhibition page.

 You can sign up for the newsletter at the bottom of this page.